ChamodyaGanepola/ChamodyaGanepola/README.md

 A passionate Software developer from Sri Lanka
 ----------------------------------------------

-I am a <b> final-year undergraduate reading for a B.Sc. in Information Technology at University of Moratuwa.I have completed all my final examinations and am currently awaiting results and formal graduation. </b>.</br> Work Experience : <b>Software Engineer Intern @ DirectFN Sri Lanka </b>| January 2024 - June 2024
+I am a <b> final-year undergraduate reading for a B.Sc. in Information Technology at University of Moratuwa.I have completed all my final examinations and am currently awaiting results and formal graduation</b>.</br> Work Experience : <b>Software Engineer Intern @ DirectFN Sri Lanka </b>| January 2024 - June 2024

 * 🌍  Gampaha, Sri Lanka
 * 🖥️  See my portfolio at [My Portfolio](http://my-portfolio-website-xi-two.vercel.app/)